How Much Does a Plumber Cost? The Average Rate for Hiring a Plumber

 Q. How much do plumbers charge per hour?

 Typical hourly rates for plumbers cost between $45 and $200.
-Journeymen charge about $45 to $90 per hour, but they are only licensed to handle the most common household repairs.
+A journeyperson charges about $70 to $120 per hour, but they are only licensed to handle the most common household repairs.
 Complex problems or installations will require the help of a master plumber.
 Master plumbers are fully certified, and in some states, are the only ones who can legally complete some tasks.

 Q. How much does it cost for a plumber to unclog a drain?